 Lost and Found Cat by Doug Kuntz and Amy Shrodes– This is great book about doing something kind for others.

 The Snail and the Whale by Julia Donaldson– This is sweet story of an unlikely friendship between a snail and a whale.
 It tells how something small can become something big.

 Hey Little Ant by Phillip and Hannah Hoose– This one reminds children to think about the feelings of others.

 Pass It On by Sophy Henn– This book has a simple and clear message about passing along positivity every day.

 Are you looking for a kindness challenge you can do in your classroom with your students.
 Look no further than our Be Kind Challenge.
 Students work to complete one hundred acts of kindness in their classroom with their classmates.
 It’s available in our Resource Library and we can even email it to you.

 If you live in an area that celebrates Pink Shirt Day, you might want to check out our free resource that you can use in your classroom.
 We also have a blog post about it called Pink Shirt Day and all kinds of activities that will help you bring kindness into your classroom all year long.

 We try to weave kindness through our classroom all year long as it helps build classroom community, helps with classroom management and overall makes all of our lives better.

-We have book lists for other occasions: Books for Ramadan, Books for Lunar New Year, Orange Shirt Day Christmas Books We Love, Poetry Books, Books for Holi Festival of Colours and Books for Remembrance Day.
+We have book lists for other occasions: Books for Ramadan, Books for Lunar New Year, Orange Shirt Day Christmas Books We Love, Winter Books for Cozy Reading, Poetry Books, Books for Holi Festival of Colours and Books for Remembrance Day.